neuefische/wd-flipped-classroom-curriculum/sessions/css-selectors/css-selectors.md

 ## Learning Objectives

-- Style elements based on their state, e.g. when hovering over them or setting focus on them
+- style elements based on their state, e.g. when hovering over them or setting focus on them
-- Understanding more complex CSS selectors like `pseudo classes` and `pseudo elements`
+- understanding more complex CSS selectors like `pseudo classes` and `pseudo elements`
-- Combining selectors into complex rulesets
+- combining selectors into complex rulesets

 ---

 ## Id Selectors

-Selects one element based on its `id`.
+Selects one element based on its **id**.
 Id selectors aren't reusable like class selectors and they are hard to overwrite.

 ```css